JalexDooo/SCALPEL/README.md

 ## 🧠 Key Features

-- 🔬 In vivo structure-aware Cas13d gRNA activity modeling
-- 🧬 Integration of RNA sequence, icSHAPE reactivity, RBP binding, expression levels
+- 🧬 Integrating in vivo RNA secondary structure data and cell type-specific RBP binding profile
 - 🧠 Transformer-based architecture for context modeling
-- 🔁 Generalizable across multiple cell types
-- 🎯 Enables precision knockdown design for therapeutics and functional genomics
+- 🔁 Accurately predict on-target effects of gRNAs
+- 🎯 Assist in designing high-specificity gRNAs for different cellular context
+- 🔬 Facilitate the design of gRNAs for animal models

 ---